Equity wins silver in Houston April 22, 2008

 “Did you ever meet that funny reefer man …” January 24, 2008

-Posted by Jeff in 1929 through WWII, Cab Calloway, Jazz, Movies, Music, Swing.1 comment so far
+Posted by Jeff in 1929 through WWII, Cab Calloway, Jazz, Movies, Music, Swing.

 In this clip from International House (1933), the strangest film W. C. Fields ever made (and that’s saying a lot), Cab Calloway And His Orchestra, featuring the legendary Al Morgan on bass, perform “Reefer Man” on television.